starkware-libs/starknet-staking/docs/spec.md

 #### pre-condition <!-- omit from toc -->
 1. Staking contract is unpaused.
 2. Removal intent request with the given `identifier` have been sent before.
-3. Enough time have passed since the intent request.
+3. Enough time has passed since the intent request.
 #### access control <!-- omit from toc -->
 Any address can execute.
 #### logic <!-- omit from toc -->